david-mcleod/gravity-forms-iframe/README.md

 Then go to the __Plugins__ screen in your WordPress admin panel and click the __Activate__ link under _Gravity Forms Iframe_.

 ## Changelog
+### 2.0.2

+* Added the ability to include custom CSS in the form embed.

 ### 2.0.1